Frequently Asked Questions

 Q. Is there a television on board?

-The vessels are equipped with flat screen TV/DVD players in each cabin (except the La Pinta).
-Large flat screen TVs in the main salon are also available.
-Television channels are unavailable due to the remote areas we visit.
-Vessels that have a bow cam will broadcast over one of the channels and daily updates, menus, and schedules can also be viewed on TV.
-We do have a collection of DVDs on board for you to enjoy in your cabin.
+Our ships are equipped with flat screen TV/DVD players in each cabin (except La Pinta) and a collection of DVDs are available on board for you to borrow.
+Large flat screen TVs are also available in the main salon.
+While television channels are unavailable due to the remote areas we visit, vessels that have a bow cam will broadcast over one of the channels.
+Daily updates, menus, and schedules can also be viewed on TV.

 Q. What types of amenities do you have on board?

-Each vessel in the fleet also has an iron on board, but remember, it is casual so no one will look twice if your clothes aren't perfectly pressed.
-For amenities specific to each vessel, consult our Fleet Comparison.
+Each vessel in the fleet also has an iron on board, but remember, dress is casual so no need to be perfectly pressed.
+For amenities specific to each vessel, consult our vessel comparison chart.